COLA-Laboratory/cola_www_src/content/_index.md

 {{< tabs "uniqueid" >}}

 {{< tab "Jul" >}}

+- As a Co-PI, I am honored to be in the team of a Faraday Discovery Fellowship led by Prof. Yiliang Ding at the John Innes Centre.
+This is a massive &pound;8 million investment in unveiling the RNA language in nature.
+My lab has been collaborating with Yiliang since 2020.
+Both of us know how hard it is to carry out such highly interdisciplinary research.
+Looking forward to rock the field with an ambitious AI for RNA biology in the next 10 years.
+Congratulations once again to Yiliang and the team! <i class='fa fa-calendar' style='font-size:19px'></i> Jul 25

 -  Our proposal on Large Language Model Empowered Explainable Automated Machine Learning for Early Diagnosis of Parkinson’s Disease has been approved for funding by an EPSRC-IAA Impact Visionary Award.
 This is a new line of research in our group working on LLMs for healthcare.
 There are many other collaboration opportunitie with healthcare industry and NHS stakeholders. <i class='fa fa-calendar' style='font-size:19px'></i> Jul 21